CurvaRivazza/note-taking-app/README.md

 ## Description

-NoteApp is a note—taking application that allows users to create and organize their notes in folders.
+QuickNotes is a note—taking application that allows users to create and organize their notes in folders.
 The application supports various text formatting functions and allows you to share notes in TXT and HTML format.

 ## Functions